takinoy/zen-gtk-themes/README.md

  - thin menubar, toolbar and icons
  - gtk2 and gtk3 (version >=3.4)
  - compatibility with Xfce widgets, Xfce notify theme
- - six pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.
+ - six pre-configured color schemes compatibles with gnome and Xfce : ZenX, ZenX-blua, ZenX-nigra, ZenX-nokto, ZenX-verda, ZenX-papero.

 The gtk-3 version is mostly tested on few applications under Xfce.
 Do not hesitate to try it in full gtk-3 environnement and report any issues.
 The xfce is needed for the gtk2 version of this theme.

 Install : extract the archive and copy the theme folders you want into ~/.theme.
-Arch users : "zen-gtk-themes" is available in AUR.
+Arch users : "zenx-gtk-themes" is available in AUR.

 Extras :
  - xfwm4 and metacity-1 windows decorator (see my others artworks)